railsadminteam/rails_admin/docs/railsadmin-dsl.md

 these examples only include the batch accessor `edit`, but if you need differing create and update views just replace `edit` with `create` or `update`.
 If you need to configure the form when it is displayed as a modal, replace `edit` with `modal`.
+Attention: If you loose some fileds after using `groupings`, add `include_all_fields` to your configuration.

 **Field groupings - visibility**